 'Latest MCAT Score Considered' in the 2017-18 Admissions Cycle, or 2018 AMCAS Application Year for Regular Pool Applicants for the purpose of interview invitations: AMCAS allows submission of primary applications even before an applicant's MCAT scores, official transcripts are submitted to AMCAS.
 AMCAS notes that it takes about 6 weeks to verify an application.
 Only applications that have been annotated as verified by AMCAS are screened by MUSM Admissions Office.
 Since GPA and MCAT scores are used to screen applicants prior to inviting a Secondary (Supplemental) Application, as indicated above (see Eligibility Criteria and Criteria for a Secondary Application Invitation), the last point in time in the 2017-18 cycle that the MUSM Admissions Office will screen verified Primary AMCAS Applications to determine if an applicant meets the Criteria for a Secondary Application is 5:00 PM ET Dec 15, 2017 for Regular Pool applicants as well as Early Decision Program applicants deferred to the Regular Pool.
 MCAT test dates are controlled by the Association of American Medical Colleges (AAMC), so please see the AAMC's testing calendar and score release dates, and plan to submit applications to MUSM and schedule MCATs well on time to ensure you are able to complete your application by the applicable deadline.

-For those that are invited to submit a Secondary Application, the deadline for completing and submitting all components of the Secondary Application for Regular Pool Applicants including mailing original notarized copies of declaration of domicile in GA to MUSM Admissions Office is 5:00 PM ET, Jan 15, 2018.
+For those that are invited to submit a Secondary Application, the deadline for completing and submitting all components of the Secondary Application for Regular Pool Applicants is 5:00 PM ET, Jan 15, 2018 (see Question 7 below: What constitutes a Complete Application?).
 Once applications are complete, applicants will receive an e-mail acknowledgment from the Admissions Office that their file is complete and eligible for review by the Admissions Committee.
 Please see below as to what consitututes a Complete Application, eligible for further screening.
 Incomplete applications will not be considered.

 7. What constitutes a Complete Application?

-For an application packet to be considered complete and eligible for further screening by the Admissions Committee, the following materials must be received by MUSM Admissions Office by the appropriate deadline.
+For an application packet to be considered complete and eligible for further screening by the Admissions Committee, the following materials must be received by MUSM Admissions Office by the applicable deadline which varies with the application type (Early Decision vs. Regular Pool).
 As noted above, an applicant must first qualify to be invited to submit a Secondary Application.

-Upload a scanned copy of a notarized declaration of domicile in the State of GA at the same web-link as referred to above.
-Mail the original notarized copy of notarized Certification of GA Residency to: Mercer University School of Medicine Admissions Office, 1501 Mercer University Dr, Macon, GA 31207 by the deadline applicable.
+3. Upload a scanned copy of a notarized declaration of domicile in the State of GA at the same web-link as referred to above.

-If the applicant completes a file by the deadline, the Admissions Office will send an e-mail acknowledgment indicating the file is complete and eligible for further screening by the Admissions Committee.
+If the applicant completes a file by the deadline, the Admissions Office will send an e-mail acknowledgment within 2 business days of the file being completed indicating the applicant's file is complete and eligible for further screening by the Admissions Committee.

 8. Policy on Letters of Recommendation: